kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 binaries does not disturb existing pod/device bindings.

 ###### What specific metrics should inform a rollback?
-A new scheduler metric `scheduler_dra_compatibility_rejections_total{driver,counter_set,reason}` counts claim filter rejections caused by compatibility constraints.
-A rollback is warranted if this metric spikes unexpectedly after a driver update (likely an incorrect compatibility matrix — see Risks → Incorrect driver declarations).
+Rollback should be informed by an unexpected rise in scheduling failures of pods that use DRA devices, surfaced via scheduling events emitted when candidates are rejected due to compatibility constraints (see Monitoring → How can someone using this feature know that it is working for their instance?).
+A sudden uptick in such events after a driver update is a likely signal of an incorrect compatibility matrix — see Risks → Incorrect driver declarations.
-Operators should also watch `scheduler_unschedulable_pods` correlated with events matching `Insufficient compatible DRA devices`.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?
 Upgrade → downgrade → upgrade will be covered by the integration test